Projects per year

 Research interests

-Lee Bryant is a Lecturer in the Water, Environment and Infrastructure Research (WEIR) group within the Architecture and Civil Engineering Dept. Her research interests include biogeochemistry and cross-media mass transfer with a link to sustainable geoenvironmental engineering.
-Her key focus is characterising how sediment-water fluxes influence water quality in lakes, drinking-water supply reservoirs and oceans.
+Lee Bryant is a Senior Lecturer in the Infrastructure, Geotechnical and Water Engineering (IGWE) group within the Architecture and Civil Engineering Dept. She is also co-director of the Centre for Climate Adaptation and Environment Research (CAER) within the Faculty of Engineering.
+Her research interests include biogeochemistry and cross-media mass transfer with a link to sustainable geoenvironmental engineering.

 Research

-- Effects of seasonal algal blooms on marine benthic oxygen dynamics
+- Effects of seasonal stratification and water levels on benthic oxygen dynamics

 Willing to supervise doctoral students